 What is the difference between a crown that has metal and one that is metal free?
 In this article, we’ll discuss the differences and what you need to know.

 Crowns Can Have Metal or Be Metal Free

 Crowns, or caps on teeth, are worn by the majority of the population.
 As mentioned on our website, crowns have a variety of benefits.
 They strengthen the tooth, allow for color to be changed, and also allow for the tooth shape to be changed.

 The age-tested, tried-and-true crown is a metal-ceramic crown.
 Metal ceramic crowns get their name from their composition.
 A metal-ceramic crown has a metal core substructure that gives the crown its strength.
 Then porcelain or ceramic is layered on top of that metal core.
 The porcelain or ceramic’s function is to allow it to look like a tooth.
 The ceramic glass can be fashioned the desired shape or color.
 The downside of a metal-ceramic crown is that the metal substructure can block light from passing through the tooth.

-You can test this on your own if you have a metal-ceramic crown.
+You can test this on your own crown to see if you have a metal-ceramic crown.
 Turn off the lights and hold up a small keychain light to the back of your front teeth.
 Natural teeth will allow light to pass directly through the tooth.
 A tooth with a metal-ceramic crown will impede the light to some degree.

 If you are faced with receiving a crown, be sure and ask if an all ceramic, metal free crown is a good option for you.
-Although, there are some indications when a metal free crown is not a good option, many time the dentist can accommodate.
-Feel free to give us a call for a consultation to see if you can benefit from a metal free crown.
+Although, there are some indications when a metal free crown is not a good option, many times the dentist can accommodate.
+Here at Pro Dental Dallas, we are able to mill custom crowns that will match your existing tooth color and look like a natural tooth.